 Appoint a solicitor

 You’ll need to appoint a solicitor who specialises in equity release to act on your behalf and to provide you with independent legal advice.
 If your own solicitor isn’t a specialist or you’d just like some help finding a suitable solicitor, we recommend you contact the Equity Release Council who have a list of equity release solicitors.
+To help you understand the legal process further, we also have a guide you can download:

 We’ll arrange for an independent valuation of your house.
 The surveyor will call you to book a time that is convenient for you.
+You can also watch our short video about the lifetime mortgage valuation process.

 Offer and Legals